Gregor-Gayer/ChargyMobileAppGreg/README.md

 ## Rebuild the project from scratch

-In case the cloned project does not work, one can find the REBUILD.md in the documentation.
+In case the cloned project does not work, you can find the REBUILD.md in the documentation.
 Follow these steps to build the project.

 Afterwards you need to do some additional steps:
 - Get __*Android Studio*__ to get the SDK.